gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Gapotchenko.FX.Text/StringEditor.md

 ﻿# StringEditor

-`Gapotchenko.FX.Text.StringEditor` class allows to perform an iterative random-access editing of a string.
+`Gapotchenko.FX.Text.StringEditor` class allows you to perform an iterative random-access editing of a string.

 It was primarily designed to work in conjunction with `Regex` class from `System.Text.RegularExpressions` namespace to efficiently handle an advanced set of tasks when functionality provided by conventional methods like `Regex.Replace` is not enough.